 In response to Dr. Bass’ article, I revised and simplified Auburn University’s flowchart with my own version:

 It’s really a personal decision.
 But don’t convince yourself that your horse is freezing if it’s 30° Fahrenheit outside.
-As long as he/she is being fed well and has proper shelter, everything should be fine.
-According to Dr. Bass, unless it’s less than 10° Fahrenheit, and he’s not old or sick, your horse will be fine without a blanket.
+As long as he/she is healthy, being fed well, and has proper shelter, everything should be fine.
+According to Dr. Bass, unless it’s less than 10° Fahrenheit, and he’s not old or sick, your horse will do well without a blanket.

 So after reading this, what is your decision?
-Should you blanket your horse or should you let him tough it out?
+Should you blanket your horse or should you let his natural insulation do the job?

 Note: If your horse’s groundwork is not good, it may be very difficult to even put a blanket on in the first place.